epicyclic-dev/nice-data/readme.md

 ### Inline Maps

-The final syntactic construct is the inline map which is, as its name hopefully suggests, the map equivalent of an inline list.
+The final syntactic construct is the inline map, which is, as its name hopefully suggests, the map equivalent of an inline list.
 An inline map is introduced by an opening curly brace `{` and closed by an opposing brace `}`.
 An inline map consists of a sequence of key-value pairs with the keys being separated from the values by the `:` character.
 An inline map may contain scalars, inline lists, and other inline maps as values, and all of its keys must be scalars.
 As with inline lists, whitespace surrounding values is ignored, and whitespace preceding keys is also ignored (there must be no whitespace between the key and its following `:`).

 ```nice
 an example: { this: is, an inline: map }